 Plans with 4G Broadband Backup

 The 4G Broadband Backup service is included on all of Vodafone’s Pro Broadband plans.
-These start from £35/month for Pro Superfast 1, increasing up to £60/month for the fastest Pro Gigafast 900 plan.
+At present, these start from £34/month.

 The following table shows Vodafone’s Pro Broadband plans:

 Pro Fibre 1

 Pro Full Fibre 100

 Pro Full Fibre 500

 Pro Full Fibre 900